 Hong Kong BNO passport holder’s new visa option for UK immigration

-The UK government has recently announced plans to change the Immigration Rules regarding holders of British National Overseas (“BNO”) passports following the announcement by the Chinese government that it will impose a national security law on Hong Kong.
+The UK government has recently announced plans to change the Immigration Rules regarding holders of BNO passport holders (British National Overseas) following the announcement by the Chinese government that it will impose a national security law on Hong Kong.

 Currently BNO passport holders are allowed to stay in the UK for up to 6 months as a visitor.

-The proposed changes include opening a new route for work or study for an extendable period of 12 months and offering BNO nationals a path to British citizenship.
-The proposed route will allow BNO to apply for a five-year visa, permitting them to live, work, and study in the UK during that time.
+The proposed changes include opening a new route for work or study for an extendable period of 12 months and offering BN(O) nationals a path to British citizenship.
+The proposed route will allow BN(O) passport holders to apply for either a five-year visa or two periods of 30 months’ leave, permitting them to live, work, and study in the UK during that time.

-At the end of those five years, and presumably subject to a continuous residence requirement, BNO visa holders will be eligible to apply for indefinite leave to remain.
-One year after obtaining indefinite leave, they will be able to apply for British citizenship
+At the end of those five years, and presumably subject to a continuous residence requirement, BNO passport holders will be eligible to apply for indefinite leave to remain.
+One year after obtaining indefinite leave, they will be able to apply for British citizenship.

-There are currently estimated to be about 2.9 million people who are eligible to apply for BNO passport in Hong Kong and about 290,000 people who have already obtained BNO passport.
+There are currently an estimated 2.9 million people who are eligible to apply for a BN(O) passport in Hong Kong and about 290,000 people who have already obtained a BN(O) passport.

 We can also assist with your future requirements, for example: